-The next morning when his mother was away, the Bodhisatta picked up his father and fled.
+The next morning, when his mother was away, the Bodhisatta picked up his father and fled.
 But when she returned and found them gone, she gave chase and brought them back.
 Not giving up, the Bodhisatta figured that Vessavana, the goblin king, must have given his mother a limited range over which she was allowed to kill people.
-So sometime later when his mother wouldn’t suspect anything he asked her what land he would inherit in the future.
-She pointed out the mountains, rivers, and other landmarks – thirty leagues long by five leagues wide – demarking her place.
-Using this information the Bodhisatta worked out the ideal escape route and a few days later he put his father on his shoulders and ran as fast as possible toward the river.
+So sometime later when his mother wouldn’t suspect anything, he asked her what land he would inherit in the future.
+She pointed out the mountains, rivers, and other landmarks – thirty leagues long by five leagues wide – demarking her realm.
+Using this information, the Bodhisatta worked out the ideal escape route and a few days later he put his father on his shoulders and ran as fast as possible toward the river.

-When his mother returned home and saw them gone she again gave chase, but she didn’t reach them until the Bodhisatta was standing in the middle of the river, out of her reach.
-She broke down in tears over the love of her family and begged them to return.
+When his mother returned home and saw them gone, she again gave chase, but she didn’t catch up to them until the Bodhisatta was standing in the middle of the river, out of her reach.
+She broke down in tears over the love of her family and begged them to stay.
 Her husband did, but the Bodhisatta said he was not meant to live there and he would never return.
 His mother warned him that life with humans was difficult, and since he had never learned a craft, it would be hard for him to find work, so she gave the Bodhisatta a magical charm that allowed people to follow anyone’s steps, up to twelve years later.
 And then, overwhelmed by sadness, her heart broke and she fell dead.

 The Bodhisatta and his father performed a solemn cremation ceremony and then walked in tears to the city.
 They went right to the palace and told the king of the Bodhisatta’s special skill.
 Impressed, the king hired him for one thousand coins a day.
 But after some time had passed and the Bodhisatta’s services had not been needed, the king and royal chaplain decided to test his claimed skills.
-That night they took the most valuable royal jewels and after walking a long winding route hid them in one of the palace’s water tanks.
+That night they took the most valuable royal jewels and walked a long winding route before hiding them in one of the palace’s water tanks.

 There was a great outcry the next morning when the “theft” was discovered and the king, pretending to be shocked, summoned the Bodhisatta.
 He promised to get the jewels back and got right to work, announcing that there were two thieves.
 He perception led him down the terrace, around the palace three times, and then to a wall where he announced, “There are footprints in the air, my lord.
 Bring me a ladder.”
 They all climbed out of the palace grounds and followed the Bodhisatta to the Hall of Justice and then turned around back over the palace wall to the water tank.
 After circling it three times, he pulled the jewels out of the water as if he had put them there himself.